razorpay/blade/packages/blade/src/components/DatePicker/_decisions/decisions.md

   | 'autoFocus'
 >;

-type DatePickerInputProps = InputProps &
+type DatePickerProps = InputProps &
   CalendarProps & {
     /**
      * Sets the format of the date value